tabreturn/tabreturn.github.io/_posts/2020-06-06-a_quick_intro_to_blender_creative_coding--part_1_of_3.md

 <figure>
   <img src="{{ site.url }}/img/aqitbcc01/getting-started-blender.png" class="fullwidth" />
-  <figcaption>Figure 1.1: The Blender modelling interface</figcaption>
+  <figcaption>Figure 1.1: The Blender modelling layout with a panel for editing code</figcaption>
 </figure>

 I have an interest in creative coding using the Python programming language.
 I began experimenting with Blender scripting largely via *Python Mode for Processing*.
 Processing's Python Mode is a fantastic entry point into the world of creative coding, the Python language, and programming in general (I think it's so great that I wrote a [whole series of lessons]({{ site.baseurl }}/#processing-reverse) covering it).
 You won't outgrow Processing, but you might have the urge to delve into some more advanced 3D stuff---particle systems, rigid-body/fluid/cloth dynamics, metaballs, volumetrics, and so on.
 With Blender scripting, you get access to all of that and a powerful render engine to output your creations in high-resolution image and video formats.